iturdikulov/notes/Temporary_directory.md

 # Temporary directory

-> In [[Computing|computing]], a temporary folder or temporary directory is a
+> In [[computing]], a temporary folder or temporary directory is a directory
-> directory used to hold temporary files.
-Many operating systems and some
+> used to hold temporary files.
+Many operating systems and some software
-> software automatically delete the contents of this directory at bootup or at
+> automatically delete the contents of this directory at bootup or at regular
-> regular intervals, leaving the directory itself intact.
+> intervals, leaving the directory itself intact.
 >
 > For security reasons, it is best for each user to have their own temporary
 > directory, since there has been a history of security vulnerabilities with